ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

       > Never put here a number greater than the real cores count in your CPU, or Proxmox VE won't start your VM!

     - `Type`\
       This indicates the type of CPU you want to emulate, and the closer it is to the real CPU running your system the better.
-There's a type `host` which'll make the VM's CPU have exactly the same flags as the real CPU running your Proxmox VE platform, but VMs with such CPU type will only run on CPUs that include the same flags.
+There's a type `host` which'll make the VM's CPU have exactly the same flags as the real CPU running your Proxmox VE platform, but VMs with that `host` CPU type will only run on CPUs that include the same flags.
 So, if you migrated such VM to a new Proxmox VE platform that runs on a CPU lacking certain flags expected by the VM, the VM won't run there.

     - `Enable NUMA`\
       If your host supports [**NUMA**](https://en.wikipedia.org/wiki/Non-uniform_memory_access), enable this option.